Feyerabend/bb/workbook/code/README.md

 for the Raspberry Pi Pico, and JavaScript compatible with most modern web browsers.
 To help readers grasp core programming principles, dependencies have been kept to a minimum.
-Except where necessary—-such as for specialized hardware interfaces like an LCD driver—-no external libraries are used, or at least a few.
+Except where necessary—-such as for specialized hardware interfaces like an LCD driver—-no external libraries are used, or at least kept to a minimum.
 This approach encourages a focus on foundational coding concepts without reliance on third-party libraries.

 ### Libraries